stomp/stomp.github.com/readme.md

 This is the static website generated using [Scalate](http://scalate.fusesource.org).
-The source of for the website can be found at:
+The source of for The Website Can found On-

 [stomp-spec project](http://github.com/stomp/stomp-spec)